KalliaKL/PINN-Physics-Informed-Neural-Network-/README.md

 I built a neural network that learns to satisfy a differential equation without being given the solution.
 The physics law, d²x/dt² + ω²x = 0, is encoded directly into the loss function.
-I used Tanh instead of ReLU because I need a smooth second derivative to compute the acceleration term.
+I used Tanh instead of ReLU because I need a smooth second derivative to compute the acceleration terms
-"""